sowcow/blog/content/posts/polar-positions.md

 # Note

-My view on this stuff is always very confused.
+I don't pursue the topic systematically while complexities of it get my attention periodically.
-So I highlight some aspects that look new to me but since I don't have a bigger picture yet there is a higher risk of misinterpretation and inherent vagueness of statements.
+So I highlight some aspects that look new to me but since I don't have a bigger picture yet there is a higher risk of misinterpretation and inherent incompleteness of statements.